 Contact Us to Learn More About Our Auger Electron Spectroscopy Lab Services

 Innovatech Labs provides prompt service on all AES analysis samples.
-In fact, most samples can be analyzed in in five business days or less.
+In fact, most samples can be analyzed in five business days or less.
 In addition, we also offer expedited analysis, which can get your results in just 24-48 hours.
 Contact us today for more information about AES analysis or request a quote.